-Summer schools are lessons or classes during the summer holidays, and are often designed as catch-up programmes.
-Some summer schools do not have an academic focus and concentrate on sports or other non-academic activities.
-Others may have a specific focus, such as pupils at the transition from primary to secondary school, or advanced classes to prepare high-attaining pupils for university.
+Summer schools are lessons or classes during the summer holidays.
+They are often designed as catch-up programmes, although some do not have an academic focus and concentrate on sports or other non-academic activities.
+Others have a specific aim, such as supporting learners at the transition from primary to secondary school or preparing high-attaining learners for university.

-On average, evidence suggests that pupils who attend a summer school make approximately two additional months’ progress, compared to similar pupils who to do not.
+On average, evidence suggests that learners who attend a summer school make approximately two additional months’ progress compared to similar learners who do not.

 Greater impacts (as much as four additional months’ progress) can be achieved when summer schools are intensive, well-resourced, and involve small group tuition by trained and experienced teachers.
-Summer schools without a clear academic component are not usually associated with learning gains.
+In contrast, summer schools without a clear academic component are not usually associated with learning gains.
 Other variables, such as whether the teacher is one of the student’s usual teachers, seem to make less difference on average.

 Overall, the level of evidence related to summer schools is extensive.
 There are a number of meta-analyses, which consistently find small average effects.
-Studies include both primary and secondary aged pupils and mainly focus on reading and literacy.
-Some studies indicate that gains are greater for disadvantaged pupils, but this is not consistent.
+Studies include both primary and secondary-aged learners and mainly focus on reading and literacy.
+Some studies indicate that gains are greater for disadvantaged learners, but this is not consistent.

 Summer school provision that aims to improve learning needs to have an academic component.
 Does your summer school include an intensive teaching component (small group or one to one)?

 Summer schools are relatively expensive.
-Have you considered delivering alternative approaches during the school year, which may provide similar benefits for a lower cost?
+Have you considered providing additional learning time during the school year, which may achieve similar benefits for a lower cost?

 Maintaining high attendance at summer schools can be a challenge.
-If you are running a summer school, what steps might you take to engage pupils and their families?
+What steps will you take to engage learners and their families?